go-andiamo/splitter/README.md

     println(len(parts))
 }
 ```
-would yield 5 - instead of the desired 3
+would yield 5 ([try on go-playground](https://go.dev/play/p/bEnwjc-gfQS)) - instead of the desired 3

 However, with splitter, the result would be different...
 ```go